How to Use the sort Command in Linux

 Sorting output based on a column

-By default, the sort command uses the first letter of each line to arrange the output.
+By default, it uses the first letter of each line to arrange the output.
 To use any other word/column, specify its sequence number with the option -k.
+For example, in our test file, we stored numbers in the second column of each record.
+The following command sorts it based on these numbers.

 $sort -k2 test_file

-sort command k option
+sort command with the k option

 Sorting records in reverse order